-On the Hawaiian Island of Lanai there are only 3 hotels on the whole island.
+On the Hawaiian Island of Lanai, there are only 3 hotels on the whole island.
 The surprising thing is that two of the three are practically twins.
-The two Four Seasons luxury resorts are only 8 miles apart, but they seems like two completely different worlds apart.
+The two Four Seasons luxury resorts are only 8 miles apart, but they seem like two completely different worlds apart.

 Lanai’s Unique Island Climate is Depicted in the Two Four Seasons Resorts